-- Beneficiaries are not randomly assigned to MAOs.
+Beneficiaries are not randomly assigned to MAOs.
 Therefore, unadjusted PCS and MCS scores may be biased by demographic and chronic health characteristics that are disproportionately represented in some MAOs.
 For this reason, the PCS and MCS scores are case-mix adjusted to allow for equitable comparisons across all MAOs.
 In the context of the HOS, case-mix refers to those member characteristics measured at baseline (such as age and the presence of chronic conditions) that are outside the control and influence of the MAO, but that may contribute to better or worse physical and/or mental health summary scores.
-The Case-mix adjustment is a statistical technique that uses multiple regression models to control for those differences, thus allowing comparisons in performance and quality across MAOs. - Models used to adjust the summary scores included variables to control for differences in demographic and socioeconomic characteristics, chronic medical conditions, and HOS study design variables. - o Demographic and socioeconomic characteristics included age, gender, race, education, marital status, and annual household income. - Chronic medical conditions were measured from 15 questions about medical conditions. - o HOS study design variables included who completed the survey, CMS Region, and the survey vendor. - Three different generalized linear regression models were used to adjust PCS and MCS scores since not all members responded to all survey questions.
-Only one model, the most comprehensive model possible, was used to calculate an adjusted score for each member. - Model One: If a respondent had completed data for all of the covariates, then the adjusted scores were calculated using Model One, which contains all variables.
+Case-mix adjustment is a statistical technique that uses multiple regression models to control for those differences, thus allowing comparisons in performance and quality across MAOs.

+Models used to adjust the summary scores included variables to control for differences in sociodemographic characteristics, chronic medical conditions, and HOS study design variables.

+- Sociodemographic characteristics included age, gender, race, education, and marital status. - Chronic medical conditions were measured from 12 questions about medical conditions. - HOS study design variables included who completed the survey, CMS region, and the survey vendor.

+Two different generalized linear regression models were used to adjust PCS and MCS scores since not all members responded to all survey questions.
+Only one model, the most comprehensive model possible, was used to calculate an adjusted score for each member.

-- Model Two: If the respondent had completed data for all covariates except annual household income, which traditionally has the highest rate of missing data, then Model Two was used. - Model Three: If a respondent did not have enough completed data for Model One or Two, then Model Three was used.
-Age, gender, race, CMS Region, and survey vendor were included in Model Three because they were available for all sampled members. - Adjusted MAO scores can only be calculated with use of the complete HOS dataset.
+- Model One: If a respondent had completed data for all the covariates, then the adjusted scores were calculated using Model One, which contains all variables. - Model Two: If a respondent did not have enough completed data for Model One, then Model Two was used.
+Age, gender, race, CMS region, and survey vendor were included in Model Two because they were available for all sampled members. - Adjusted MAO scores can only be calculated with use of the complete HOS dataset.